-Continuing your education is a logical option for those of you who are passionate enough about your subject to be embarking on a Master’s degree.
+Continuing your education is a logical option if you are passionate enough about your subject to be embarking on a master’s degree.

 A research degree is a big commitment - three or four years of full time study.
 They will also be intense, requiring complete commitment to one topic over that entire period.
 A PhD is essential, however, if you want to pursue an academic career.
 It also opens up career options within research roles.
 Have a think about the benefits of undertaking a research degree , as well as the different types of research degree available to you.